 This easy homemade Chai Whipped Cream is the perfect topping to use on cheesecakes, pies, or coffees.
 The spiced cream adds so much flavor to your desserts.
-Watch the video below to see how easy it is!

 Now that the nights are cooler, we have been enjoying bonfires a few nights a week in our backyard.
 It is so relaxing to sit in the cool air with a warm fire in front of you.
 Something about those sparks and flames just make all the stress from the day melt away.

 Of course, a few of those logs like to crackle and pop and spit embers at your face.
 You have to be prepared to jump up quickly if one lands in your lap.
 Or sit farther back and freeze.

 Since we do not like to waste a good fire, we usually stay up late watching the fire die down as we chat.
 These late nights are not good for early mornings the next day.
 I'm usually dragging until about noon when I head out to our garage to work out.